ansahtackie/The-Permission-Problem/README.md

 ## Objective

-The goal of this project was to utilize knowledge of the CIA triad, vulnerability assessments, and the Linux command line to solve a configuration problem and create a detailed report.
-The learning objectives include asset and inventory management, risk management, digital forensics, system administration, interpersonal skills, problem solving, and writing.
+The aim of this project was to leverage expertise in the CIA triad, vulnerability assessments, and Linux command line to resolve a configuration issue and produce a comprehensive report.
+The learning objectives encompassed asset and inventory management, risk management, digital forensics, system administration, interpersonal skills, problem-solving, and technical writing.

-### Skills Learned
+## Skills Learned

-- Using appropriate Linux commands to locate a named config.conf file.
+#### CIA Triad Expertise
-- Checking the permissions of a given file and interpreting the permissions.
+- Understanding and application of the principles of Confidentiality, Integrity, and Availability.

-- Ability to check the MD5 hash of a given file.
-- Ability to edit a file using vim and nano.
-- Creating a backup of a given file into the home directory using Linux commands.
+#### Vulnerability Assessment
+- Identifying, evaluating, and prioritizing security vulnerabilities in systems and networks.

+#### Linux Command Line Proficiency
+- Advanced skills in using the Linux command line for system configuration and troubleshooting.

+#### Configuration Management
+- Solving configuration issues and ensuring systems are set up securely and efficiently.

+#### Asset and Inventory Management
+- Tracking and managing hardware and software assets within an organization.

+#### Risk Management
+- Identifying, assessing, and mitigating risks to the organization’s information systems.

+#### Digital Forensics
+- Conducting investigations and analyzing digital evidence to understand security incidents.

+#### System Administration
+- Managing and maintaining computer systems and networks.

+#### Interpersonal Skills
+- Collaborating effectively with team members and stakeholders.

+#### Problem-Solving
+- Analyzing complex issues and developing practical solutions.

+#### Technical Writing
+- Creating detailed reports that document the problem-solving process, findings, and recommendations.

+#### Research and Analysis
+- Conducting thorough research to understand problems and apply best practices for resolution.

+#### Attention to Detail
+- Ensuring accuracy and thoroughness in all aspects of the project.

+#### Communication
+- Clearly conveying technical information to both technical and non-technical audiences.

-### Tools Used
+## Tools Used

-- Kali Linux machine was used to run all the Linux commands.
-This was the main tool used to solve the task.
+- Kali Linux Machine
+- Linux Command Line Tools

 ## Steps